Title: Frontiers of chemical sciences: research and education

 unique opportunities for collaboration among chemical scientists to

 solve environmental and educational problems.

-- To attempt, via this symposium, to generate trust among scientific
+- To attempt, via this symposium, to generate trust among the scientists

-communities and to capture the attention of national governments on
+and to capture the attention of adversarial national governments on

 The chemical sciences occupy a central position in the world economy,